codsen/codsen/packages/string-remove-widows/README.md

 Some text with many words on one&nbsp;line.
 ```

+Also, optionally, it can replace spaces in front of dashes and between two parts of UK postcodes.

 **[⬆ back to top](#)**

 ## Features

 - Not just adds but if want, **removes** widow word prevention measures
-- Recognises existing measures and if found, skips operation (on that paragraph)
-- Option to encode non-breaking space in various ways (character-encode for HTML, CSS or JS strings)
 - Tackles both paragraphs and single lines
+- Recognises existing measures and if found, skips operation
+- Option to encode for HTML, CSS or JS strings or put a raw non-breaking space
 - Does not mangle the [line endings](https://stackoverflow.com/a/1552775/3943954) (Mac `LF`, Old style `CR` or Windows style `CR LF`)
 - Customiseable minimum amount of words per line/paragraph to trigger widow word removal
 - Can be used in different stages of the workflow: before HTML/CSS/JS-encoding or after
 - Optionally replaces spaces with non-breaking spaces in front of all kinds of **dashes**
 - Optionally replaces spaces with non-breaking spaces within **UK postcodes**
+- Optionally it can skip content between templating tags, for example Nunjucks `{{` and `}}` — presets are given for Jinja, Nunjucks, Liquid, Hexo and Hugo

 **[⬆ back to top](#)**

 ## API features

-- This program is a "string-in — string-out" style function — decoupled from DOM, web pages or UI or CLI or terminal or file system
+- This program is a "string-in — string-out" style function — decoupled from DOM, web pages or UI or CLI or terminal or file system.
+Build those on top on this program.
 - This program delivers 3 builds: _UMD_ (for websites), _CommonJS_ (for Node applications) and _ES Modules_ (for modern Node applications and evergreen browsers too)

 This program is used by [detergent.js](https://www.npmjs.com/package/detergent).